jknightlab/SepstratifieR/README.md

 ## A brief example

-Below is a basic example which shows you how to use this package to stratify a small set of patients into sepsis reponse groups:
+Below is a basic example which shows you how to use this package to stratify a small set of patients into sepsis response groups:

 ``` r
 # Load package